RiteshRaj4341/Netflix/README.md

 # Netflix
-Front Page of Netflix using HTML, CSS and JS
+Front Page of Netflix using HTML and CSS